deddu/jinterop/README.md

 ```
 java -cp "src/crap/:target/crap.jinterop-0.1.0-SNAPSHOT-standalone.jar"  FootOnCrap
 ```
+Hurray!!

+Few things to observe:
-I've not told you a secret: one of the reasons it works, is that I've specified `:uberjar {:aot :all}`.
+- I've not told you a secret: one of the reasons it works, is that I've specified `:uberjar {:aot :all}` in the project.clj. **This is necessary**: Clojure usually compiles his classes at run time, so you need to pass "ahead of time" to the buildtool.
+You want to have the bytecode available for your java class, so you need to instruct lein!
+- We are using the uberjar, as in my opinion it make it simpler.
+You can alternatively spend some time passing the classes directly in the classpath. (either unzip the jar, or add :aot [$path] to your project.clj  ).
+- deftype creates a simple class.
+The `^String` is clojure *metadata* and is optional.
+It is called type annotation, (i believe under the hood adds a ^{:tag "String"} metadata) and, if I got it right, it helps: the attributes will otherwise default to Object!
+- See in the java file how we are accessing the properties on the object.
+Also look carefully at the namespace of the clojurefile, how it get translated in the import statement of the java file.

 ## Two: cool, but now how I get to define a method on the crap?
 I have no clue.
-So we take another approach: `gen-class`.

-here's our crap.poop namespace:
+So we take another approach: `gen-class`. here's our crap.poop namespace:
 ```
 (ns crap.poop